 This is an important aspect to check when calling a plumber or heating engineer to solve your problem.

-Before hiring anyone to work on your boiler and heating system (whether they go by the name of a plumber or a heating engineer), you need to check that they are Gas Safe.
+Before hiring a gas engineers Edinburgh firm or anyone to work on your boiler and heating system (whether they go by the name of a plumber or a heating engineer), you need to check that they are Gas Safe.

 A Gas Safe registered heating plumber or engineer must only ever carry out these activities.
 Any plumber that carries out this work without first obtaining a Gas Safe certificate will be breaking the law and could potentially endanger you and those living in your household.